What Happened in May

 So give it a try.
 Even if it’s just for a few days, say no to plastic straws.
 It’s a whole lot easier than you think.

 I have anxiety.
 Specifically diagnosed as high-functioning anxiety, but anxiety regardless.
-I’m trying to be as open I can about the entire process and have posted a
+I’m trying to be as open I can about the entire process and have posted a video all about my journey so far, but there are a ton of questions about what exactly I do to manage it.

 First and foremost, I see a therapist once a week.
 I do plan on cutting it back to every two weeks, but starting therapy did serious wonders for my anxiety.
 I’ve noticed more than anything, it’s helped me to become aware of the various stages of my anxiety that leads to panic attacks.
 Awareness helps me acknowledge what’s happening sooner, to help me start to try and come back from it sooner.
 If you take anything away from this post, definitely consider going to therapy.